Frequently Asked Questions

 The YRCAA is an air pollution control authority formed pursuant to RCW 70A.15.1500 and RCW 70A.15.1510.
 The YRCAA is a regulatory agency that controls the emission of pollutants in the air in accordance with state statutes and regulations and is considered a municipal corporation and a political subdivision of the State.
 As a regulatory agency, the YRCAA serves neither as an advocacy organization nor a pollution elimination authority, but works to limit air contaminants to those levels deemed safe by state and federal authorities.

 The YRCAA ensures compliance with the federal and state clean air acts and the regulations pursuant to them.
-This is accomplished through monitoring and reporting the air quality, assisting businesses in complying with various applicable rules, investigating complaints about air pollution, and providing public education about the existence and prevention of air pollution.
+This is accomplished through monitoring and reporting the air quality, assisting businesses in complying with various applicable rules, investigating complaints about air pollution, and providing information about the existence and prevention of air pollution.

 The YRCAA service area is limited to Yakima County and is generally comprised of that portion of the County outside of the Yakama Nation Reservation.
 This is the area approximately north of the Ahtanum Ridge and northeast of the Yakima River with the addition of Mabton and the areas to its east and south.
 It is estimated the Agency serves around 230,000 residents (as of 2025).